japila-books/spark-structured-streaming-internals/docs/spark-sql-arbitrary-stateful-streaming-aggregation.md

 === [[metrics]] Performance Metrics

-Arbitrary Stateful Streaming Aggregation uses *performance metrics* (of the <<spark-sql-streaming-StateStoreWriter.adoc#, StateStoreWriter>> through <<spark-sql-streaming-FlatMapGroupsWithStateExec.adoc#, FlatMapGroupsWithStateExec>> physical operator).
+Arbitrary Stateful Streaming Aggregation uses *performance metrics* (of the <<spark-sql-streaming-StateStoreWriter.adoc#, StateStoreWriter>> through [FlatMapGroupsWithStateExec](physical-operators/FlatMapGroupsWithStateExec.md) physical operator).

 === [[internals]] Internals

-One of the most important internal execution components of Arbitrary Stateful Streaming Aggregation is <<spark-sql-streaming-FlatMapGroupsWithStateExec.adoc#, FlatMapGroupsWithStateExec>> physical operator.
+One of the most important internal execution components of Arbitrary Stateful Streaming Aggregation is [FlatMapGroupsWithStateExec](physical-operators/FlatMapGroupsWithStateExec.md) physical operator.

-When requested to <<spark-sql-streaming-FlatMapGroupsWithStateExec.adoc#doExecute, execute and generate a recipe for a distributed computation (as an RDD[InternalRow])>>, `FlatMapGroupsWithStateExec` first validates a selected <<spark-sql-streaming-GroupStateTimeout.adoc#, GroupStateTimeout>>:
+When executed, `FlatMapGroupsWithStateExec` first validates a selected <<spark-sql-streaming-GroupStateTimeout.adoc#, GroupStateTimeout>>:

-* For <<spark-sql-streaming-GroupStateTimeout.adoc#ProcessingTimeTimeout, ProcessingTimeTimeout>>, <<spark-sql-streaming-FlatMapGroupsWithStateExec.adoc#batchTimestampMs, batch timeout threshold>> has to be defined
+* For <<spark-sql-streaming-GroupStateTimeout.adoc#ProcessingTimeTimeout, ProcessingTimeTimeout>>, [batch timeout threshold](physical-operators/FlatMapGroupsWithStateExec.md#batchTimestampMs) has to be defined

-* For <<spark-sql-streaming-GroupStateTimeout.adoc#EventTimeTimeout, EventTimeTimeout>>, <<spark-sql-streaming-FlatMapGroupsWithStateExec.adoc#eventTimeWatermark, event-time watermark>> has to be defined and the <<spark-sql-streaming-WatermarkSupport.adoc#watermarkExpression, input schema has the watermark attribute>>
+* For <<spark-sql-streaming-GroupStateTimeout.adoc#EventTimeTimeout, EventTimeTimeout>>, [event-time watermark](physical-operators/FlatMapGroupsWithStateExec.md#eventTimeWatermark) has to be defined and the <<spark-sql-streaming-WatermarkSupport.adoc#watermarkExpression, input schema has the watermark attribute>>

 NOTE: FIXME When are the above requirements met?